naruewada/naruewada/README.md

 • Hi,I'm Naruewada.<br>
 • I am a computer science student at KMUTT.<br>
-•  I am interested in learning and developing myself in Full-stack, Web application and Moblie application
+•  I am interested in learning and developing myself in Full-stack, Web application and Moblie application.<br>
 • for contact Naruewada.115244@mail.kmutt.ac.th
 <!--
 **naruewada/naruewada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.